The Bounty is a 1984 film directed by Roger Donaldson.

 - Innocent Fanservice Girl / National Geographic Nudity: The Tahitian women generally go topless.
 Their frank and open sexuality winds up being one of the reasons the Bounty crew mutinies.

-- Man on Fire: This happens early in the film as the Bounty struggles to make it through Cape Horn.
+- Man on Fire: This happens early in the film to Lamb, a sailor, as the Bounty struggles to make it through Cape Horn.

-- Manly Tears: When his daughter decides to leave Tahiti with the mutineers, King Tynah breaks down sobbing, knowing he will never see her again.
+- When his daughter decides to leave Tahiti with the mutineers, King Tynah breaks down sobbing, knowing he will never see her again.

 - The Mutiny on the Bounty is one of the most famous examples of this trope.